-As the final act of his creation, God makes mankind in his own image.
+As the final act of his creation, God made mankind in his image.
 Exactly what it means to be created in God’s image is not specified.
 However, the reason for it is.
 It is so that we could rule over the other living creatures that God had previously created.

 Make no mistake, God is sovereign over all of his creation.
-But as the final act of that creation he creates and appoints an image bearer to be his vice-regent on earth.
+But as the final act of that creation, he created and appointed an image bearer to be his vice-regent on earth.
 He has left us in charge of his creation.
-Then, at the conclusion of the creation, God says that it is all very good; it was pleasing to God.
-Including his image bearers.
+Then, at the conclusion of the creation, God said that it is all very good; it was pleasing to God.
+Including his image-bearers.
 It was as he wanted it to be.

 Distorting the Image

 But that condition did not last for long.
-Soon, in the third chapter of Genesis, we find God’s image bearers choosing to disobey him, grasping for an even higher position.
+Soon, in the third chapter of Genesis, we find God’s image-bearers choosing to disobey him, grasping for an even higher position.
 Adam and Eve are not content to be under God’s authority.
-Instead they reach for equality with God.
-And as a result they fall into sin.
+Instead, they reached for equality with God.
+And as a result, they fall into sin.
 Followed by expulsion from the garden of God.